nguyenyou/scalawind/README.md

 We use fluent syntax to type our tailwind classes.
 These classes will be compiled at *compile-time* so there's no runtime cost for this.

-The `sw` method is a macro that will transform the all the function calls into just one single literal string at *compile-time*.
+The `css` method is what we use to trigger the macro magic to compile our classes.

 ## Quickstart